Counseling Degrees and Programs in Nebraska

 University of Nebraska at Omaha

 The University of Nebraska at Omaha (UNO) is home to a Master of Science (MS) in Counseling with two CACREP-accredited tracks in Clinical Mental Health Counseling and School Counseling.
-The MS in Clinical Mental Health Counseling requires 60-66 credits, plus three credits in abnormal psychology, if not previously completed at the undergraduate level.
-Students in the MS in School Counseling program must complete at least 48-54 credits; those without a valid teaching certificate will be required to complete 60 credits.
+The MS in Clinical Mental Health Counseling requires 60 credits with an optional 6-credit thesis option for students interested in research.
+Students can add two additional courses in addiction studies to meet the academic requirement for a provisional Alcohol and Drug Counseling (LADC) license.
+Students in the MS in School Counseling program must complete at least 48-54 credits depending on whether or not they choose to complete a thesis; those without a valid teaching certificate will be required to complete 60 credits.
 New students are admitted in the fall, spring, and summer terms for both tracks of the MS degree.
-Graduates of the MS in Clinical Mental Health Counseling will meet state educational requirements to become a Licensed Mental Health Practitioner (LMHP), while those in the MS in School Counseling program will be eligible to become P-12 school counselors in Nebraska.
+Graduates of the MS in Clinical Mental Health Counseling will meet state educational requirements to become Licensed Mental Health Practitioners (LMHPs), while those in the MS in School Counseling program will be eligible to become P-12 school counselors in Nebraska.

 Online and Hybrid Programs